Characterization and Verification of Trotterized Digital Quantum Simulation via Hamiltonian and Liouvillian Learning: Background and Motivation

+The FH plays a key role in our experimental protocol for efficient process tomography of a Trotter block below, and thus we will briefly elaborate on its properties.
+For sufficiently small $\tau$ we can write the FH as a Magnus expansion~\cite{Bukov2015}

+and for reference we write out the first few terms explicitly for the Trotter decomposition Eq.~\eqref{eq:trotterblock} in Appendix \ref{app:Magnus}.
+Here $\hat{\Omega}_{0} = \hat{H}$ is the target Hamiltonian of the DQS, while higher order terms $\hat{\Omega}_{l}$ ($l>0$) represent \textit{Trotter errors}, written as perturbation to the original Hamiltonian $\hat H$.

-In particular, $\hat{\Omega}_0$ represents the \textit{target Hamiltonian} $\hat{H}$ in Eq.~(\ref{eq:h}) which, in absence of experimental imperfections is approached as $\tau \rightarrow 0$.
-Higher order terms $\hat{\Omega}_k$ ($k>0$) are identified as Trotter errors.
-For sufficiently large $\tau$, the higher order terms can become dominant, leading to the divergence of the series expansion in Eq.~(\ref{eq:hf})~\cite{Moan2008}, physically manifest in the proliferation of Trotter errors after a critical driving period $\tau_{*}$~\cite{Heyl2019,Sieberer2019,Kargi2021}.
-The existence of this \emph{Trotter threshold} is intrinsically connected to the implemented dynamics turning quantum chaotic for $\tau>\tau_{*}$, where the spectrum of $\hat{U}_{\tau}$ exhibits universal properties described by random matrix theory, a phenomenon extensively studied in the context of periodically driven many-body systems~\cite{Haake2018,DAlessio2014,Regnault2016,Kos2018}.
+In Eq.~(\ref{eq:hf}) we distinguish the regime where the Magnus expansion converges, i.e., the regime where DQS is a controlled approximation to the target Hamiltonian.
+On the other hand, divergence of the series leads to proliferation of Trotter errors at a critical step size $\tau_{*}$ \cite{Moan2008}.
+The existence of this \emph{Trotter threshold} \cite{Heyl2019,Sieberer2019,Kargi2021} is intrinsically connected to the implemented dynamics turning quantum chaotic for $\tau>\tau_{*}$, where the spectrum of $\hat{U}_{\tau}$ exhibits universal properties described by random matrix theory.
+This is a phenomenon extensively studied with simple model systems as the kicked top ~\cite{Haake2018,Sieberer2019,Olsacher2022}, and in the context of periodically driven many-body systems~\cite{Haake2018,DAlessio2014,Regnault2016,Kos2018}.